paladini/FeedFinder/README.md

 # => ["http://www.foo.com/news/rss.xml", "http://www.foo.com/sports/rss.xml", "http://www.foo.com/tech/rss.xml", ...]
 ```

-In a near future I'll implement a method called "find_hard", that will try using a lot of ways.
+In a near future I'll implement a method called `find_hard(url)`, that will try find as many feeds as possible for the given URL.

 ### Contributing to FeedFinder ###

-* Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
-* Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.
-* Fork the project.
-* Start a feature/bugfix branch.
+* Feel free to make some push request, fork, star or do whatever you want to.
-* Commit and push until you are happy with your contribution.
+* Suggestions and critics are welcome, please let us know your needs.
-* Make sure to add tests for it.
-This is important so I don't break it in a future version unintentionally.
-* Please try not to mess with the Rakefile, version, or history.
-If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so I can cherry-pick around it.

 ### Copyright ###